YueLin301/yuelin301.github.io/_posts/2023-05-18-personality.md

 tags: [personality, psychology, MBTI, Enneagram]
 ---

  > This note has not been finished yet.
+One may check my [writing schedule](https://yuelin301.github.io/posts/Schedule/).
 {: .prompt-warning }